hackclub/blot/docs/assembly/ASSEMBLY.md

 Plug in all the wires.

-First plug in the servo motor wires.
-Thats the brown, red, yellow wires.
+First, plug in the servo motor wires.
+That's the brown, red, yellow wires.

-It's **very improtant** that the brown wire be in the side with the little circle.
+It's **very important** that the brown wire be on the side with the little circle.
 That means the metal pins will be on the inner side of the board (not facing the outer edge).

 ![PXL_20240710_152930835.jpg](./assets/PXL_20240710_152930835.jpg)